Ichneutica cuneata: Taxonomy

 The species was first described by Alfred Philpott in 1916 from specimens obtained at Ben Lomond and Macetown.
 Philpott named the species Aletia cuneata.
 The lectotype specimen, collected at Ben Lomond in January, is held in the New Zealand Arthropod Collection.
-In 1988 J. S. Dugdale, in his catalogue on New Zealand Lepidopera, placed this species within the Aletia genus.
+In 1988 J. S. Dugdale, in his catalogue on New Zealand Lepidoptera, placed this species within the Aletia genus.
 In 2019 Robert Hoare undertook a major review of New Zealand Noctuidae species.
 During this review the genus Ichneutica was greatly expanded and the genus Aletia was subsumed into that genus as a synonym.
 As a result of this review, this species is now known as Ichneutica cuneata.
 Hoare, while undertaking the review, also inspected the type material of Aletia dentata.
 Hoare placed this species within the genus Ichneutica and subsumed it as a synonym of Ichneutica cuneata.
 Hoare justified this action by explaining that although the moths formerly regarded as a separate species tend to be darker, this colouration is variable and the lighter coloured specimens are identical to I. cuneata.
 Hoare also points out that any differences in genitalia or antennae are not consistent enough to support a separate species.